Maths is lead with wisdom by Mr Frost

 - use what they know by heart to figure out numbers mentally

-- drawing on a range of calculation strategies
+- draw on a range of calculation strategies

 - make sense of number problems, including non-routine/’real’ problems and identify the operations needed to solve them